 Using Instagram analytics will help you to understand who is following your content so you can adjust your promotion if you need to.
 This feature is only available to Instagram business account holders.
 Taking advantage of this feature will help you maximise the efficiency of your posts.

-Promote your products that will appeal to your followers or you may not generate many sales.
+Promote products that will appeal to your followers or you may not generate many sales.

-You can create a catalog of products to sell via Instagram by using Facebook Business Manager.
+You can create a catalogue of products to sell via Instagram by using Facebook Business Manager.

 You can set this up using the Facebook page which is connected to your Instagram business profile.
-You will be able to navigate to the “catalogs” option from the menu.
+You will be able to navigate to the 'Catalogues' option from the menu.

-Once you have navigated here, you can control all the settings related to your product catalog, or catalogs.
+Once you have navigated here, you can control all the settings related to your product catalogue, or catalogues.
 Granting access to employees and assigning roles will help you improve efficiency, creating specific jobs.

-When you add pictures to your catalog, this will automatically sync with your Instagram account and share shoppable posts.
+When you add pictures to your catalogue, this will automatically sync with your Instagram account and share shoppable posts.